timroesner/Blog/_posts/2020-05-24-accessibility-best-practices.md

 ```

 ## Haptics
 We now looked at many APIs of assistive technologies for users with motor or vision impairments.
 But as mentioned at the beginning, we can also improve our app for users with hearing loss.
 First lets look at haptics, which can be a great substitute for sound.
 Haptics are much more than simple vibrations, as we can adjust intensity and also produce unique and recognizable patterns.
-Apple provides three different `UIFeedbackGenerators` that are used to produce these haptic feedbacks.
-Here is how you can use these:
+Apple provides three different `UIFeedbackGenerators` that are used to produce these haptic feedbacks:

 ```swift
 // Selection
 let selectionGenerator = UISelectionFeedbackGenerator()